fbpx

 Gwydir

-Led by University of New England
+Led by the University of New England

 The Gwydir is a special place with significant environmental, cultural and economic values.
-Our work here focuses on monitoring and evaluating the outcomes water for the environment enables in some of the largest waterbird breeding colonies in Australia.
+Our work focuses on monitoring and evaluating the outcomes water for the environment enables in some of the largest waterbird breeding colonies in Australia.
 We also work in the rivers and floodplains to assess water quality, fish breeding and food webs.

 Learn More